silverstripe/addons.silverstripe.org/README.md

 3. `framework/sake dev/tasks/DeleteRedundantAddonsTask`: Deletes addons which haven't been updated
    from packagist in a specified amount of time, which implies they're no longer available there.
 4. `framework/sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots
-   and a README for display through the website.
+   and a README for display through the website and run moduel ratings.
 There's no need to set up a cron job for this task if you're using the resque queue.
 5. `framework/sake dev/tasks/SilverStripe-Elastica-ReindexTask`: Defines and refreshes the elastic search index.
-6. `framework/sake dev/tasks/CacheHelpfulRobotDataTask`: Caches Helpful Robot scores and data, so they can be displayed on listing and detail pages, for each addon.
-This also removes modules that cannot be loaded by requests to their repository URLs.

 ## Front-end build tooling